playht/playht-nodejs-sdk/README.md

 ## ChatGPT Integration Example

 Create a new `.env` file in the `packages/gpt-example/server` folder by copying the `.env.example` file provided.
 Then edit the file with your credentials.
-This example requires your [OpenAI credentials](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) too, the the example `.env` file for details.
+This example requires your [OpenAI credentials](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) too, the example `.env` file for details.

 To run it locally: